NVIDIA/nim-anywhere/docs/0_2_4_remote_ubuntu.md

 For full instructions, see the [NVIDIA AI Workbench User Guide](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-remote.html).
 Run this installation as the user who will be using Workbench.
 Do not run these steps as `root`.

 1. Ensure SSH Key based authentication is enabled from the local machine to the remote machine.
-If this is not currently enabled, the following commands will enable this is most situations. change `REMOTE_USER` and `REMOTE-MACHINE` to reflect your remote address.
+If this is not currently enabled, the following commands will enable this is most situations.
+Change `REMOTE_USER` and `REMOTE-MACHINE` to reflect your remote address.

     - From a Windows local client, use the following PowerShell:
       ```powershell